MSc Policing and Criminal Investigation

-Study Policing and Criminal Investigation at LJMU and work with crime victims and witnesses to enhance your knowledge and key skills in this area.
+Study for a Policing and Criminal Investigation MSc at LJMU and work with crime victims and witnesses to enhance your knowledge and key skills in this area.

 - Explore investigative issues to gain the knowledge and practical skills to operate as a crime investigator in serious and complex cases